bridgetownrb/bridgetown/bridgetown-website/src/_docs/components.md

 Templates in Bridgetown websites are powered by the [Liquid template engine](/docs/liquid).
 You can use Liquid in layouts and HTML pages as well as inside of content such as Markdown text.

 A key aspect of Bridgetown's configuration of Liquid is the ability to render Liquid Components.
-A component is a reusable piece of template logic (sometimes referred to as a "partial") that can be included in any part of the site, and a full suite of components can comprise what's often called a "design system".
+A component is a reusable piece of template logic (sometimes referred to as a "partial") that can be included in any part of the site, and a full suite of components can comprise what is often called a "design system".

+Liquid Components can be combined with front-end component strategies using Web Components or other Javascript libraries/frameworks for a hybrid static/dynamic approach.

+{% toc %}

+## Usage

 Including a component within a content document or design template is done via a `render` tag or `rendercontent` tag.
 Here is a simple example: